Free interactive D&D 5e SRD stat block

 How to run Brown Bear

 The bear is unaligned with Int 2.
 It is not malicious.
 It is hungry, or defending cubs, or surprised.
 If the party drops bait (rations, a downed pack horse, a screaming halfling someone has shoved away from the fire) the bear takes the bait over the fight.
 Reward parties that think laterally.
-Once it drops below half HP and there is meat available that isn't fighting back, the bear disengages and goes for the easy meal.
+Once it drops below half HP and there is meat available that is not fighting back, the bear disengages and goes for the easy meal.

 Have the bear bite first and roar second.
 The roar should land a beat after the first hit, when the party is already reacting.
 A bear that announces itself wants to be respected.
 A bear that just attacks wants to eat.